abhisheksarka/method_chainable/README.md

 s = Simpleton.new
 s.bar(s.foo) # FooBar

-# With chaining(You should call .value to get the final result)
+# With chaining(You should call .val to get the final result)
-Simpleton.new.chain.foo.bar.value # FooBar
+Simpleton.new.chain.foo.bar.val # FooBar
 ```

 ## Contributing